wp-plugins/clever-seo-keywords/readme.txt

 Donate link:
 Tags: seo, plugin, keyword, keywords, meta, metadata Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 2.2
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto create keywords based on your headers.
+Auto create keywords based on your headings.

 == Description ==

-A wordpress plugin that allows you to auto create keywords based on the headers within your pages.
+A wordpress plugin that allows you to auto create keywords based on the headings within your pages.

 This plugin uses Simple Html DOM, for info go to http://sourceforge.net/projects/simplehtmldom/

 == Installation ==

-1) Install WordPress 3.5 or higher
+1) Install WordPress 3.6 or higher

 2) Download the latest from: